atufkas/angular-openweather-app/README.md

 your browser.

-## Heads up!
-Related project "angular-openweather"

-Setting up a service and directive for handling OpenWeatherMap data inspired me to extract those parts and put it into a separate angular module-project called simply `angular-openweather` (coming soon).
-It will probably be included as a dependency by this project later on.
-The original version of this app I especially refer to in my post/article will always be available under the git tag tags/article-state.

 ## Contribute!

 Ideas, suggestions and pull requests are welcome.
 Someone willing to suggest a fancy (responsive) design for desktop and mobile use?